vuestorefront/shopware-pwa/docs/landing/project/contribution.md

 - If you face any problems during the implementation of the complex issue, feel free to implement just a part of it and ask for help in the comment.
 It's OK if you can only handle styling/tests/whatever.

-- In case of any problems feel free to contact us in comments or our Slack channel. :)
+- In case of any problems feel free to contact us in comments or our Discord channel. :)

 - After PR preview is generated we can add `e2e-running` label.
 It will fire GitHub Action with Cypress tests.
 After this action `e2e-running` label will be automatically removed, and instead there will be `e2e-passed` or `e2e-failed` label.
 In case of failure check locally by firing `yarn cypress open`.